Training10 min read

 Building an Enrichment Rotation

-You do not need to do all 25 activities every week.
+You don't need to do all 25 activities every week.
 Instead, create a rotation:

-- Daily: At least one food-based enrichment (Kong, scatter feeding, snuffle mat) and one sniff walk
+• Daily: At least one food-based enrichment (a Kong, scatter feeding, or a snuffle mat) and one sniff walk.

 The key is variety.
-Dogs habituate to the same activity quickly, so rotate regularly to keep things fresh.
+Dogs habituate to the same activity quickly.
+Rotate regularly to keep things fresh.

 The Bottom Line